Kartaverse/Reactor-Standalone/HoudiniUsage.md

 ![Houdini.env](Images/Houdini-Env-File.png)

 Reactor for Houdini usage requires you to manually edit the "houdini.env" file to add the Reactor "DeployHoudini" folder path to the "HOUDINI_PATH" environment variable.
-If you have Reactor set to download content to your user account's home folder in a subdirectory named "Reactor", then you would edit the Houdini.env file to append the following details to the text file:
+If you have Reactor set to download content to your user account's home folder in a subdirectory named "Reactor", then you would edit the houdini.env file to append the following details to the text file:

 (Information Still Being Validated)